MathematicGuy/RemoteObsidian/Project Skin/German Vocabulary.md

 ein Hund the dog

 Wo who
 + ?
-Wo is used when you want to know where someone or something is.
+Wo is used when you want to know where someone or something is. (include country)
-	example: Wo ist die Katze? (where's the cat?)
+	- example: Wo ist die Katze? (where's the cat?)
+	- Wo ist kanada
 + ?
 Woher is used when you want to know where someone or something comes from.
 	example: Woher kommst du?
 (Where do you come from?)